11 Nov 20

 Close to a third of Ireland’s population is under 25, making it the youngest population in Europe.
-According to the IMD World Competitive Yearbook 2018, Ireland is ranked number one worldwide for the adaptability and flexibility of the workforce and in labour productivity and efficiency.
-It is ranked fifth for attracting and retaining talent, and for having a third level education system that meets the needs of the economy.
+According to the IMD World Competitive Yearbook 2020, Ireland is ranked number two worldwide for the adaptability and flexibility of the workforce and in labour productivity and efficiency.

 An ecosystem of support

 Establishing a presence in Ireland is very straightforward – it helps that it’s one of the most open economies in the world.
 There are many agencies to assist foreign companies setting up here.
 One such agency is IDA Ireland, which provides advice, grants, and infrastructure and location finding assistance to companies relocating here.
-It recently reported that it has over 1,450 clients, who employ in excess 230,000 people throughout Ireland.
+It recently reported that it has over 1,500 clients, who employ in excess of 257,000 people throughout Ireland.